 The OTSC is made of super-elastic shape memory alloy (Nitinol) which re-takes its former unbent shape after the clip is released and thus exerts a constant compression on the tissue between the jaws of the clip.
-The material is biocompatible and can remain in the body even as long-term implant, which represents at the same time its limitation for further removal or endoscopic re-intervention.
+The material is biocompatible and can remain in the body even as a long-term implant, which represents at the same time its limitation for further removal or endoscopic re-intervention.
 In a series of 94 patients, the best clinical results were obtained by narrowing the GJA by placing two clips at opposite sites, reducing the outlet by more than 80%[52].
 Between surgery and OTSC application, the mean BMI dropped from 45.8 to 32.8.
 At 3 mo follow-up, the mean BMI was 29.7.
 At 1 year follow-up, the mean BMI was 27.4.
 OTSC for revisional endoscopy after RYGB is reliable and effective in treating WR due to dilated pouch outlet with favorable short- and medium-term results.
 The different types of the OTSC could be applied for the endoscopic closure of traumatic wall lesions of the digestive tract, which could be helpful as a rescue therapy after unsuccessful TORe as well[19,53,54].

 ENDOSCOPIC OPTIONS IN REVISION OF SLEEVE GASTRECTOMY